-The concatenation operator is written as tilde.
-An expression using the concatenation operator has the syntax
+The concatenation operator is written as a tilde.
+An expression using the concatenation operator has the syntax reference left ~ reference right

-'''

-reference left ~ reference right

-'''

 The result of such an expression is a reference list, which is an ordered list of references.
-Some functions can take a reference list as argument, SUM, MAX or INDEX for example.
+Some functions can take a reference list as an argument, SUM, MAX or INDEX for example.

 The reference concatenation is sometimes called 'union'.
-But it is no set union.
-COUNT(A1:C3~B2:D2) returns 12 (=9+3), whereas looking at it as set of cells, it has only 10 cells.
+But it is not the union of the two sets 'reference left' and 'reference right' as normally understood in set theory.
+COUNT(A1:C3~B2:D2) returns 12 (=9+3), but it has only 10 cells when considered as the union of the two sets of cells.